mikedeboer/shield-search-nudges/README.md

 ## Improving this add-on

-See [DEV.md](./docs/DEV.md) for more details on how to work with this add-on as a developer.
+See [DEV.md](./docs/DEV.md) for more details on how to work with this addon as a developer.